 Due to other City funds consists primarily of payroll-related expenses for the Sewer Fund temporarily advanced by the General Fund.

 6. Capital Assets

-The capital assets activity for the years ended June 30, 2020 and 2019 were as follows (in thousands of dollars):
+The capital assets activity for the years ended June 30, 2021 and 2020 was as follows (in thousands of dollars):